-UBIS's Online Dissertation Completion (ABD to DBA) Pathway is designed for individuals who were enrolled in an accredited educational leadership doctoral program and completed all requirements but the dissertation (ABD).
-This pathway offers online courses throughout the course of the program.
-Designed with flexibility in mind, the ABD pathway can help you finish your doctorate.
-UBIS faculty will work with ABD applicants to the DBA program, to conduct a comprehensive prior learning assessment (PLA) that reviews previous coursework, experience, and scholarship.
+The Doctor of Business Administration All But Dissertation (ABD) Optionis designed for individuals who were enrolled in an accredited educational leadership doctoral program and completed all requirements but the dissertation.
+UBIS will work with ABD applicants to the DBA program, to conduct a comprehensive prior learning assessment that reviews previous coursework, experience, and scholarship.
 Up to 40 credits may be earned toward advanced standing in the DBA program.
 Students are required to have completed coursework from a recognized or similarly accredited institution of higher education.